 Airline passengers who haven't experienced it firsthand have heard the horror stories.
-A plane has taxied away from the gate, but hasn't been cleared for takeoff -- or the aircraft has landed but hasn't yet reached the terminal -- and bad weather, a mechanical issue, or some arcane airline regulation keeps the flight parked on the tarmac for hours.
+A plane has taxied away from the gate, but hasn't been cleared for takeoff—or the aircraft has landed but hasn't yet reached the terminal—and bad weather, a mechanical issue, or some arcane airline regulation keeps the flight parked on the tarmac for hours.
 These delays often involve shortages of food, water, fresh air, and adequate toilet facilities, not to mention the dwindling patience of the passengers and flight crew.

-New rules from the U.S. Department of Transportation promise some relief from tarmac delays and seek to protect passengers' rights.
-The new regulations set limits on the amount of time airlines can keep passengers on board a delayed domestic flight, and spell out what airlines must provide within two hours of a tarmac delay to make passengers as comfortable as possible.
+Rules from the U.S. Department of Transportation promise some relief from tarmac delays and seek to protect passengers' rights.
+The regulations set limits on the amount of time airlines can keep passengers on board a delayed domestic flight, and spell out what airlines must provide within two hours of a tarmac delay to make passengers as comfortable as possible.
 Hefty fines will be imposed on airlines who don't comply.
 Read on to learn more about tarmac delays and the rules.
 (For more information about your rights as an air traveler, check out Air Travel 101: What You Need to Know.)

 Not surprisingly, there are exceptions to these requirements.
 Most notably, the three-hour deplaning rule won't be enforced when passenger safety and security are at risk, or if the plane's return to the gate would cause a major disruption of airport operations.

-Airlines that defy the new tarmac delay rules can be fined up to $27,500 for each passenger on board the affected flight.
-With commercial jets routinely carrying over 200 passengers these days, that means failure to follow the new tarmac delay rules could cost an airline more than $5 million in fines for a single flight.
+Airlines that defy the tarmac delay rules can be fined up to $27,500 for each passenger on board the affected flight.
+With commercial jets routinely carrying over 200 passengers these days, that means failure to follow the tarmac delay rules could cost an airline more than $5 million in fines for a single flight.
 The potential for that kind of financial hit is probably enough to get the attention of even the largest airline.

-Critics of the new tarmac delay rules warn that airlines are likely to cancel more flights rather than risk incurring large fines resulting from delays.
-There is also the fear that airlines will pass on to consumers (via higher ticket prices) any increased costs, such as fines or higher operating expenses, resulting from the new rules.
+Critics of the tarmac delay rules warn that airlines are likely to cancel flights rather than risk incurring large fines resulting from delays.
+There is also the fear that airlines will pass on to consumers (via higher ticket prices) any increased costs, such as fines or higher operating expenses, resulting from the rules.

-Proponents of the new regulations say it's high time that air travelers are treated less like cargo and more like people, and for airlines to stop over-scheduling flights, especially on routes that are chronically delayed.
+Proponents of the regulations say it's high time that air travelers are treated less like cargo and more like people, and for airlines to stop over-scheduling flights, especially on routes that are chronically delayed.